-Of course, there isn’t one solution to suit everyone, but in this blog, we’re going to outline a few different options to make getting your mobility scooter or wheelchair into the car boot.
+Of course, there isn’t one solution to suit everyone, but in this blog, we’re going to outline a few different options to make getting your mobility scooter or wheelchair into the car boot much easier.

 These days there are so many different 4mph mobility scooters that either fold or dismantle to make things easier.
 And just because they are portable, doesn’t mean they won’t cover a large distance.

 One of our most popular models is called the i3 folding mobility scooter.
-The great thing about this scooter is folds in one unit.
-The single lithium battery will provide a travel distance of up to 7 miles.
-If you want to double that distance, a spare battery can be carried in a separate compartment.
+The great thing about this scooter is that it folds in one unit.
+The single lithium battery will provide a travel distance of up to 7 miles and if you want to double that distance, a spare battery can be carried in a separate compartment.